 4. Predictive analytics

-This is a form of analysis that uses data available in large chunks and machine-learning algorithms to track the behaviour of users, analyse their preferences and predict their most likely course of action.
+This is a form of analysis that uses data available in large chunks and machine-learning algorithms to track the behavior of users, analyze their preferences and predict their most likely course of action.
 Predictive analytics aims to turn a potential customer into a buyer, and eventually, a loyal customer.

 You can even read about "The Role of Predictive Analytics in Marketing & Sales" written by Ketan Sabnis, Director at Amura : Click here